Hazard Class 5 consists of two divisions:

 - International Mail.
 All oxidizing substances and organic peroxides are prohibited.

 - Domestic Mail via Air or Surface Transportation.
-An oxidizing substance or an organic peroxide that can qualify as mailable limited quantity material or ORM-D material (for surface only) is permitted.
+An oxidizing substance or an organic peroxide that can qualify as Limited Quantity air or Limited Quantity surface is permitted.

 When nonmailable Class 5 materials are found in the mailstream, the procedures in POM 139.117 must be followed if the materials present an immediate threat to persons or property.
 The procedures in POM 139.118 are followed when there is no immediate threat to persons or property.